'Goodbye to life, you will be killed': how detained protesters are bullied in Belarus

 Then what struck me the most was the “human carpet”.
 We were taken to the floor and the first thing I see are people who are just lying on the floor.
 On them are not only riot police, but you are forced too.
 I had to step on the man, because when I tried to get around him, I flew again.

 Blood on the floor, stool.
 You are thrown on the floor, you cannot turn your head.
 I was lucky to have a mask.
 Nearby there was a guy who tried to turn around, he was hit on the head with full swing with ankle boots, although he had already been badly beaten before.
 There were people with broken hands who could not move them.

 People were forced to pray.
 They brought in a guy who begged: "Dads, don't hit."
-He was told that they would now hide him, they would start counting his teeth.
+He was told that he would now be buried, they would start counting his teeth.
 Several hits.
-He is already choking on blood, and the riot policeman says to him - "Read Our Father!"
-And here you sit and hear a guy reading with a broken mouth: "Our Father, like the One of Heaven."
+He is already choking on blood, and the riot policeman says to him - “Read Our Father!”
+And here you sit and hear a guy reading with a broken mouth: "Our Father, who is like the One of Heaven."